Eddie Gamboa: Los Angeles Dodgers

 three starts (and one relief appearance) for the Double-A Tulsa Drillers.
 On November 6, 2017, Gamboa elected free agency.

-Return to Baltimore Orioles
+Baltimore Orioles (second stint)

 On January 19, 2018, Gamboa signed a minor league deal with the Baltimore Orioles.
-He elected free agency on November 2, 2018.
+He split the season between the Double–A Bowie Baysox and Triple–A Norfolk Tides, accumulating a 2.88 ERA with 16 strikeouts and 2 saves across 25 innings pitched.
+Gamboa elected free agency following the season on November 2.

 Sultanes de Monterrey

 On March 21, 2019, Gamboa signed with the Sultanes de Monterrey of the Mexican League.
 Gamboa recorded a 4.38 ERA in 9 games in his first season for Monterrey.
 Gamboa did not play in a game in 2020 due to the cancellation of the LMB season because of the COVID-19 pandemic.
 Gamboa struggled to an 0-3 record and 7.20 ERA in 4 starts the following season and was released on July 20, 2021.
 However, he later re-signed with the team on July 30, 2021.

 Mariachis de Guadalajara

 On June 15, 2022, Gamboa was loaned to the Mariachis de Guadalajara of the Mexican League.
+He made only two appearances for the club, allowing two runs on four hits with one strikeout in two innings pitched.
+Gamboa did not appear for Guadalajara in 2023, and became a free agent following the season.